Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Experiments

-Overall, the evaluation demonstrates that our method excels in validity and plausibility across all granularities, achieving the best results.
-It maintains competitive proximity scores, balancing plausibility and actionability effectively.
-Furthermore, our group-wise approach, integrating probabilistic plausibility criteria, enhances performance.
-It consistently achieves plausible results while maintaining low proximity.
-This highlights an effective trade-off between plausibility and distance, showcasing the practical utility and effectiveness of our method.
+Overall, the evaluation demonstrates that our method excels in validity and plausibility across all granularities, with statistically significant improvements confirmed through rigorous testing.
+It maintains competitive proximity scores, effectively balancing plausibility and actionability.
+Furthermore, our group-wise approach, integrating probabilistic plausibility criteria, enhances performance by consistently achieving plausible results while maintaining reasonable proximity.
+This highlights an effective trade-off between plausibility and distance, showcasing the practical utility and effectiveness of our unified framework.